irods/irods_docs/docs/system_overview/genquery.md

 ### Collation Order

 It should be noted, with regard to the case-sensitive query defaults, that one cannot always rely on an assumed collation order (i.e. the result of comparing mixed-case string arguments) to be followed.
+That is because a particular de facto ordering within a character set - as implied by GenQuery operators such as <, =, >, BETWEEN, and ORDER (BY) - can easily be impacted by the configuration and design of the backing DBRMS which implements those operators.

-Because GenQuery passes operators such as <, =, >, BETWEEN, and ORDER directly to the backing database, such assumptions are inherently non-portable.
-Consider the following query, when run in the context of three data objects named `a`, `A`, and `a_`:
+Consider the following query for example, when run in the context of three data objects named `a`, `A`, and `a_`:

 ```sql
 select DATA_NAME where DATA_NAME between 'a' 'a_'